-Basic Standing Orders

-Deliv ery Proced ures continued:

-B respiratory If th vigo o o o o • Mo n initial assessment of the infant.
-Quickly assess the infant's or status, pulse and general condition. e infant is breathing spontaneously and crying prously and has a pulse greater than 100/min: Clamp the umbilical cord with two clamps three inches apart and cut the cord between them.
-The first clamp will be 8 - 10 inches from the baby.
-Place the second clamp 3 inches from the first clamp towards the mother.
-Cover the infant's scalp with an appropriate warm covering.
-Wrap the infant in a dry, warm blanket or towels and a layer of foil over the layer of blankets or towels, or use a commercial-type infant swaddler if one is provided with the OB kit.
-Do not use foil alone!
-Provide an oxygen-rich environment for the infant by creating an oxygen directly into the infant's face!
-Ongoing assessment.
-Obtain and record vital signs, as often as the situation indicates.
-Keep the infant's respirations continuously.
-If the infant to the infant's respirations continuously.
-If the infant to the infant's respirations are absent or depressed (less than 30/minute in a newborn): Rub the infant's lower back gently.
-Snap the bottom of the infant's feet with your index finger gently.
-If the respirations remain absent or become depressed (less than 30/minute in a newborn) despite stimulation, or if cyanosis is present: Clear the infant's airway by suctioning the mouth and nose gently with a bulb syringe.
+- Perform an initial assessment of the infant.
+Quickly assess the infant's respiratory status, pulse and general condition. - If the infant is breathing spontaneously and crying vigorously and has a pulse greater than 100/min: - Clamp the umbilical cord with two clamps three inches apart and cut the cord between them.
+The first clamp will be 8 10 inches from the baby.
+Place the second clamp 3 inches from the first clamp towards the mother. - Cover the infant's scalp with an appropriate warm covering. - Wrap the infant in a dry, warm blanket or towels and a layer of foil over the layer of blankets or towels, or use a commercial-type infant swaddler if one is provided with the OB kit.
+Do not use foil alone! - Provide an oxygen-rich environment for the infant by creating an oxygen hood out of foil or by cupping the end of the oxygen tubing with your hand.
+Do not blow the stream of oxygen directly into the infant's face! - Ongoing assessment.
+Obtain and record vital signs, as often as the situation indicates. - Keep the infant warm and free from drafts. - Monitor the infant's respirations continuously.
+If the infant is not breathing spontaneously and crying vigorously: - If the infant's respirations are absent or depressed (less than 30/minute in a newborn): - i.
+Rub the infant's lower back gently. - ii.
+Snap the bottom of the infant's feet with your index finger gently. - If the respirations remain absent or become depressed (less than 30/minute in a newborn) despite stimulation, or if cyanosis is present: - i.
+Clear the infant's airway by suctioning the mouth and nose gently with a bulb syringe. - ii.
 Administer high concentration oxygen as soon as possible.